Advanced printmaking: practice and discourse

 You will receive one to one and group tuition, via tutorials, assignments, practical research and workshops.

 There will be demonstrations, opportunities for discussion, skills swaps and peer evaluation.
-You will be working as part of a group, but will be expected (and supported) to maintain personal projects throughout.
+You will be working as part of a group and will be expected (and supported) to maintain personal projects throughout.

 Because of the ambitions of the course there is an expectation that you will commit to additional study outside the session hours for individual personal research, technical development and production.